mithunkumarc/revision/java/interface.md

       has to provide implementation even though they don't need it. if Default method is added to interface now class has option if they want to provide/override implementation.

+#### why private methods

+      some helper methods used by interface internally

+#### why static methods

+      As interface is not intended to create object, so it supports static methods Access static methods using Interface name

 #### If a class inherits same default method from two different interfaces